replicatedhq/replicated-docs/docs/enterprise/snapshots-configuring-hostpath.md

       :wq
       ```

-1. Copy and paste the `velero install` command that displays earlier in the terminal into a notepad.
+1. Copy the `velero install` command that displays earlier in the terminal and paste it in a notepad.

   **Example: Online Installation**

   ```
   velero install \
-    --secret-file <path/to/credentials-file> \
+    --secret-file PATH/TO/CREDENTIALS_FILE \
     --provider aws \
     --plugins velero/velero-plugin-for-aws:v1.2.0 \
     --bucket velero \